How to Properly Water Your Lawn

-With improper watering, you could do more harm than good.
+There are some catches with watering, and if done improperly, you could do more harm than good.
 Water at night, and you could give your grass a prime environment for harmful disease.
 Don’t water enough, and you’ll create a shallow root system.

 Let’s learn the rules for proper watering.